Delhi Public School, Greater Noida: History

 The school was established in 1998 and Ranjeev Taneja was the founder principal.
 He is presently the secretary of DPS Society.
 DPS Greater Noida is divided into three wings: junior, middle and senior school.
 It has around 4,900 students and 400 faculty members.

 Academics

 The school follows curriculum designed by the Central Board of Secondary Education.
 Subjects taught are - English, Hindi, Maths, EVS, Science, Social Science, Sanskrit/French/German/Spanish/Japanese as third language, Physics, Chemistry, Mathematics, Physical Education, Economics, Psychology, Accounts, Business Studies, Information Practices, Entrepreneurship, Political Science, History, Geography.
 The schools has claimed toppers in CBSE Class XII exams.

 Sports

 The school hosted the National Inter DPS Multi Sports Meet for Girls (under 19) 2014 from 27 to 29 December 2014.
 Nearly 600 girls from 47 Delhi Public Schools across the country participated in the event.

 The school also hosted the National Level Inter DPS Badminton and Table Tennis Championship 2009 from 24 to 26 July 2009.

-The school hosted the National Inter DPS Athletic Meet (Boys)-2013 from 18 October to 20 October 2013.